 Grease or lard (you can also use leftover bacon fat)

 Get the grease or lard nice and hot in the pan.
 Pour fat to a depth of about 1/2 inch in a large skillet.

 Meanwhile, mix the cornmeal in a bowl with the egg.
-Slowly add the hot water, stirring with the back of a fork until it’s cakey like Play-Doh.
-If it is too loose and mushy, you put in too much water, so just add a little more cornmeal.
+Slowly add the hot water, carefully stirring with the back of a fork until it’s cakey like Play-Doh.
+If it is too loose and mushy there is too much water, so just add a little more cornmeal.
 If the mixture is too dry, add a little more water.

-Spoon or pour desired amount pancake-style into hot grease or lard.
+Spoon or pour the desired amount of pancake-style mix into the hot grease or lard.
 Flip them when you see the edges begin to brown.
-When both sides are golden brown, you’re done.
+When both sides are golden brown, they’re done.
+Drain on paper towels.